 Costa Rica has moved to an electronic customs system.
 The new system, known as TICA (Information Technology for the Customs System), intends to simplify procedures, improve the transparency of the decisions of customs officials, improve tax revenues, and improve the trustworthiness of the information used by customs.
 The system relies on several areas: a centralized customs database; a single customs declaration for imports, exports and transit of goods; the use of the internet for the transmission of customs declarations, the electronic payment of duties; and online operation 24/7, all year round.
-After initial opposition from several groups, the system has been implemented at different ports and border points of entry with success.
+The system has been implemented at all ports and border points of entry with success.

 Costa Rica generally requires only invoices, bills of lading and airway bills to import goods.
 Mail shipments require only postal documentation.
 Imports of bulk agricultural and horticultural products require plant health certificates.
 Food Safety and Inspection Service (USDA/FSIS) certificates are required to import fresh and frozen meats.
 Under CAFTA-DR, Costa Rica agreed to apply the science-based disciplines of the WTO agreement on Sanitary and Phystosanitary Measures.
-Costa Rica also agreed specifically to undertake an equivalency determination for all establishments inspected by USDA's Food Safety Inspection Service.
-Costa Rica has already complied with this commitment.
+Costa Rica also agreed specifically to undertake an equivalency determination for all beef, pork and poultry establishments inspected by USDA's Food Safety Inspection Service.
 Prior to the equivalence determination, export plants had to be individually approved by Costa Rican authorities.